Arkansas / County

 What is the housing market like in West Helena, AR?

-The local housing market is highly affordable, with a median home price of $65,000 and average two-bedroom rents around $710.
-Roughly half of the homes are owner-occupied, and the rental vacancy rate stands at 13.7%, providing a range of options for both buyers and renters.
+The local housing market is strong, with a median home price of $65,000 and an owner-occupied rate of nearly 49%.
+The market has seen a 2.1% appreciation over the past year, and rental vacancy rates remain moderate at 13.7%.
+West Helena offers a mix of stability and opportunity for both buyers and renters.

 $65,000